canro91/canro91.github.io/_posts/2020-02-14-PipelinePattern.md

 Next, we need a builder to create our pipeline with its steps.
 Since the steps may vary depending on the type of operation or the client, you can load your steps from a database or configuration files.

 For our e-commerce example, we don't need to create a delivery order when we sell an eBook.
 In that case, we need to build two pipelines: `BuyPhysicalItemPipeline` for products that require shipping and `BuyDigitalItemPipeline` for products that don't.

+But, let's keep it simple.
+Let's create a `BuyItemPipelineBuilder`.

 ```csharp
 public class BuyItemPipelineBuilder : IPipelineBuilder